 Target also sells mini shelves and bed caddies that you can click on to your bed frame to keep items close by.

-Make your own headboard out of cardboard and fabric or buy a ready-made one that can be attached with 3M hooks (we talk a lot about 3M hooks on this list).
+Make your own headboard out of cardboard and fabric or buy a ready-made one that can be attached with 3M hooks.
 A more expensive option is this headboard/shelving combo.

 Unlike at many other college dorms across the country, fluorescent lights have been phased out by Campus Planning & Operations and the Office of Sustainability, replaced by higher-performing fluorescent or LED lights.
 But dorm rooms can still benefit from some additional light, whether it be a stand-up lamp in the corner, a hanging pendant, or Christmas lights strung across a wall.

 Christmas lights, again?
 Break the mold